 Up to [108,000,000] Firm Shares are being offered at the Offer Price in the Trading Participants and Retail Offer.
 Up to [72,000,000] (or [20]% of the Firm Shares) are being allocated to all of the PSE Trading Participants and up to [36,000,000] Firm Shares (or [10]% of the Firm Shares) are being allocated to local small investors.
-Each PSE Trading Participant shall initially be allocated [870,000] Firm Shares, subject to reallocation as may be determined by the Sole Issue Manager, Lead Underwriter and Sole Bookrunner.
-Based on the initial allocation for each PSE Trading Participant, there will be a total of
+Each PSE Trading Participant shall initially be allocated [576,000] Firm Shares, subject to reallocation as may be determined by the Sole Issue Manager, Lead Underwriter and Sole Bookrunner.
+Based on the initial allocation for each PSE Trading Participant, there will be [no] balance of residual Firm Shares.

-[120,000] residual Firm Shares to be allocated as may be determined by the Sole Issue Manager, Lead Underwriter and Sole Bookrunner.
 Each LSI applicant may subscribe up to a maximum of [•] Firm Shares at the Offer Price.
 The Sole Issue Manager, Lead Underwriter and Sole Bookrunner shall purchase the Trading Participants and Retail Offer Shares not reallocated to the Institutional Offer or otherwise not taken up by the PSE Trading Participants, LSIs or clients of the Sole Issue Manager, Lead Underwriter and Sole Bookrunner or the general public in the Philippines pursuant to the terms and conditions of the Underwriting Agreement.

 LSIs shall subscribe through the PSE Electronic Allocation System ("PSE EASy").
 An LSI is defined as a subscriber to the Offer who is willing to subscribe to a minimum board lot or whose subscription does not exceed ₱100,000.00.
-In the case of this Offer, the minimum subscription of LSIs shall be [♠] Offer Shares or ₱[♠], while the maximum subscription shall be [♠] Offer Shares or up to ₱[♠].
+In the case of this Offer, the minimum subscription of LSIs shall be [●] Offer Shares or ₱[●], while the maximum subscription shall be [●] Offer Shares or up to ₱[●].
 There will be no discount on the Offer Price.
 The procedure in subscribing to Offer Shares via PSE EASy is indicated in the Company's Implementing Guidelines for Local Small Investors to be announced through the PSE EDGE website.
 Should the total demand for the Offer Shares in the LSI program exceed the maximum allocation, the Sole Issue Manager, Lead Underwriter and Sole Bookrunner shall prioritize the subscriptions of LSIs with amounts lower than the maximum subscription.